-Practicing mindfulness and embracing self-awareness have life transforming power that few bother tap into.
-It doesn’t have to be like this.
+Practicing mindfulness and embracing self-awareness has life transforming power that few bother tap into.

 It’s really not surprising that for many of us, sooner or later, a sense of dissatisfaction and unease begins to emerge.
 It comes on slowly and tends to come and go at first.
 Eventually, the feeling that our lives have gone off-track takes hold and cannot be ignored.